 The Friends of the Medicine Bow Rail Trail hosted the inaugural Med Bow Rail Marathon & Half Marathon on August 14th, 2021!
 The races showcase the beautiful Medicine Bow Rail Trail and provide a unique high-elevation racing experience.
 The marathon course covers the rail trail from end-to-end and averages 8,926 feet in elevation.
 The trail is a gently graded, wide, gravel path.
-Marathon participants will follow the course through two states (the trail briefly dips into Colorado after starting just north of the state line) and finish at a serene mountain lake.
+Marathon participants follow the course through two states (the trail briefly dips into Colorado after starting just north of the state line) and finish at a serene mountain lake.
 The half-marathon course mirrors much of the northern portion of the marathon course.
 Course maps are available on the event web page at: https://medicinebowrailtrail.org/med-bow-rail-marathon-half-marathon/.

-All race proceeds will fund trail upkeep and improvement, and the races are intended to promote use of the trail.
-The event will provide a fun and safe way to experience the trail, both competitively and non-competitively.
+All race proceeds fund trail upkeep and improvement, and the races are intended to promote use of the trail.
+The event provides a fun and safe way to experience the trail, both competitively and non-competitively.
 The race are open to all-comers.
-The races will be timed and fully staffed at seven (may be subject to change) aid stations, with a start/finish area at Lake Owen, near Albany, WY.
+The races are timed and fully staffed at 5 aid stations, with a start/finish area at Lake Owen, near Albany, WY.
 All participants receive a race t-shirt.
 Further details about aid stations, awards, cutoff times, the cancellation policy, and other frequently asked questions are available on the event web page.
-Race results will be publicly available on UltraSignup.com.
+Race results are publicly available on UltraSignup.com.

 The Medicine Bow Rail Trail